runicscribe/worldbuilding-docs/dae-machina/culture/organizations/daalfae_caravans.md

 NF 1.2 mth before i

 ## Caravan Meeting Calendar

+Caravans have a long history of sophisticated time and date tracking based on lunar convergences, relative positions, and timing of moonrise and moonset, which allow them to reliably arrange meetings with other caravans at traditional times and locations.
+This is especially relevant for those caravans which meet irregularly.

 ```
      1                           2                           3                           4                           5                           6                           7                           8                           9                          10                          11                          12                          13                          14                          15